 · successfully completing PHIL 4998 Honors I in Philosophy and PHIL 4999 Honors II in Philosophy in successive semesters (to include the summer semester if desired).

-Successfully completing PHIL 4998 and PHIL 4999 requires (i) writing a satisfactory thesis, typically 3,000-9,000 words in length, under the guidance of a Department faculty member and (ii) passing an oral examination on the thesis before a committee of three members of the Department faculty.
+Successfully completing PHIL 4998 and PHIL 4999 requires (i) writing a satisfactory thesis, typically 3,000-9,000 words in length, under the guidance of a Department faculty member and (ii) passing an oral examination on the thesis before a committee of two members of the Department faculty.

 If you plan to go to graduate school in philosophy, you are strongly recommended to take PHIL 4998 in the Spring semester of your third year.
 This will permit you to complete the thesis in the Fall semester, in time to submit polished work from the thesis as part of your graduate school application materials in December or January.